obniz/obniz/doc/ble-peripheral.md

 -->

 ## \[await] descriptor.readWait()
-read data on descriptor.
+This reads data on descriptor.
-return data array for success, undefined for fail.
+It returns data array when it succeeds and undefined when it fails.

 ```Javascript